haliltirgil/haliltirgil/README.md

 </a>
 </p>

-- 🌱 I’m currently working as a **Software/Backend Engineer at A Group R&D Center.**
+- 🌱 I’m currently working as a **Software/Backend Engineer at Colendi.**

 - 🌱 I’m currently learning **Docker, AWS, and Microservices**